scriptrdotio/libraries/clients/publish_subscribe/README.md

 published on a channel are automatically broadcasted to subscribers.

 ## Purpose of the PubSubclient class
+This simple client leverages the publish/subscribe APIs exposed by Scriptr.io, using web socket connections.
-The purpose of this simple client is to make to easily subscribe client-side JavaScript functions to Scriptr.io channels and to publish message to them, using JavaScript.
+Its is to easily allow for subscribing client-side JavaScript functions to Scriptr.io channels and for publishing message to them, using JavaScript.

 Functions can be subscribed to multiple channels and vice-versa.
 Once a message is published to a channel, it is automatically broadcasted to the subsriber functions.